clamsproject/clams-python/docs/index.md

 ### CLAMS App

-When using the SDK to build a app for CLAMS instance, an app must inherit `clams.ClamApp` abstract class and implement three methods
+When using the SDK to build a app for CLAMS instance, an app must inherit `clams.ClamsApp` abstract class and implement three methods

 1. `appmetadata`: returns string of app metadata.
 An app metadata is a JSON-LD string that contains information about the app - name, vendor, functionality, etc. CLAMS app metadata is part of MMIF and more details can be found in [MMIF documentation](https://mmif.clams.ai).
 Will be mapped to `GET` HTTP API.
 1. `sniff`: return True if input MMIF data can be handled by the app.
 Will be mapped to `POST` HTTP API.